mlochbaum/BQN/README.md

 If added, [sets and dictionaries](#sets-and-dictionaries) would also use a list-like notation.

-### Explicit functions
+### Blocks

-Functions, modifiers, and combinators can be defined using curly braces `{}`.
-The contents are simply a sequence of expressions, where each is evaluated and the result of the last is returned.
-This result can have any value, and its syntactic role in the calling context is determined by the normal rules: functions return values and modifiers and compositions return functions.
-Operations defined in this way have lexical scope.
+Blocks are written with curly braces `{}` and can be used to group expressions or define functions and modifiers.
+The contents are simply a sequence of expressions, where each is evaluated and the result of the last is returned in order to evaluate the block.
+This result can have any value, and its syntactic role in the calling context is determined by the normal rules: functions return subjects and modifiers return functions.
+Blocks have lexical scope.

-The special values `𝕨` and `𝕩`, which stand for arguments, and `𝕗` and `𝕘`, which stand for operands, are available inside curly braces.
-Like ordinary names, the lowercase forms indicate values and the uppercase forms `𝕎𝕏𝔽𝔾` indicate functions.
-The type (including syntactic role) of the result is determined by its contents: a composition contains `𝕘`, a modifier contains `𝕗` but not `𝕘`, and a function contains neither.
+The special names `𝕨` and `𝕩`, which stand for arguments, and `𝕗` and `𝕘`, which stand for operands, are available inside curly braces.
+Like ordinary names, the lowercase forms indicate subjects and the uppercase forms `𝕎𝕏𝔽𝔾` indicate functions.
+The type and syntactic role of the block is determined by its contents: a 2-modifier contains `𝕘`, a 1-modifier contains `𝕗` but not `𝕘`, and a function contains neither but does have one of `𝕨𝕩𝕤𝕎𝕏𝕊`.
+If no special names are present the block is an *immediate block* and is evaluated as soon as it appears, with the result having a subject role.

-A modifier or composition can be evaluated twice: once when passed operands and again when the resulting function is passed arguments.
+A modifier can be evaluated twice: once when passed operands and again when the resulting function is passed arguments.
 If it contains `𝕨` or `𝕩`, the first evaluation simply remembers the operands, and the contents will be executed only on the second evaluation, when the arguments are available.
 If it doesn't contain these, then the contents are executed on the first evaluation and the result is treated as a function.

-## Data types
+## Types

 BQN will initially support the following fundamental types: